civilinifr/thermal_mq/README.md

 - *resp.pkl*: Instrument response curves obtained from Nunn et al. [2020] (DOI: https://doi.org/10.1007/s11214-020-00709-3)

 Note:
 Civilini et al. [2021] catalog (DOI: https://doi.org/10.1093/gji/ggab083) from the supplementary materials of that paper is **required** for *extract_evids.py* and *fine_tune_detection.py*.
-Thbe article is open-access and the supplementary files can be found at the bottom of the webpage.
+The article is open-access and the supplementary files can be found at the bottom of the webpage.